mitchellh/libxev/README.md

 # Build

-Build requires the installation of the latest [Zig nightly](https://ziglang.org/download/).
+Build requires the installation of the Zig 0.13.0. libxev follows stable Zig releases and generally does not support nightly builds.
+When a stable release is imminent we may have a branch that supports it.
 **libxev has no other build dependencies.**

 Once installed, `zig build install` on its own will build the full library and output